Skip to main content

 You make 40,000-50,000 eye movements per day.
 If each one requires your head to compensate because your brain can't coordinate the eyes alone, the cumulative energy cost is enormous.
 This is why many people feel fine in the morning but crash by late afternoon.

-Munoz DP et al., Brain, 2003 — eye tracking deficits in ADHD
+Munoz DP et al., J Neurophysiol, 2003 — eye tracking deficits in ADHD [DOI] [PubMed]

 TEST 06 Brain stem coordination